MarkFang0093/HCI-class-project/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-We would like to thank Professor Bilge Mutlu in the Department of Computer Sciences at the University of Wisconsin-Madison for his supervision, his support and advice to our research process.
+We would like to thank Professor Bilge Mutlu(@bmutlu) in the Department of Computer Sciences at the University of Wisconsin-Madison for his supervision, his support and advice to our research process.